mmbase/mmbase-oldimport/speeltuin/jaco/jircs/readme.txt

   to login to the chat.
 The group node can be any type of node, it doesn't need to be of type groups.
 For example a project node with related user can also be specified as group node.
-- Specify the numbers (or aliases) in the server.properties.
+- Specify the numbers (or aliases) in the server configfile.

 If a users node is related to the chatservers node using a rolerel with "o" as value this user can become operator using the oper command and his username